 We queued for about 40 minutes just to get in.
 We were so relieved.
 The place was extremely small.
 Only about 12 could be seated.
 Once you’re in, please order quickly and no chit chatting, because you’re here to eat and there’s hundreds of people out in the cold waiting for your seat.
 Finally, it’s our turn to order.
 We ordered the famous set menu which consisted of seven nigiri pieces, six maki pieces, a miso soup and comes with hot tea for a price of ¥3500.
 In order to keep the raw seafood at it’s freshest, the chefs at Daiwa only cuts up and prepares two pieces per time.
 Here’s a list of the sushis we had in the menu:

-After finishing up the delicious sushi set menu, B asked if I wanted try the Tuna Belly or not.
+After finishing up the delicious sushi set menu (look at this site for the complete description), B asked if I wanted try the Tuna Belly or not.
 She wondered why it costs ¥800 for just one piece of Tuna Belly Nigiri.
 I was shocked.
 At first, I was pretty reluctant to try, but after thinking about the entire process of waking up so damn early, queuing for a mere 45 minutes and B’s adorable eyes staring at me, I told myself to just go for it.
 Not only will I finally understand the mystery of why it costs that much, also it will make this lovely girl beside me the happiest in the world.
 We ordered two tuna belly nigiris and had our fingers crossed.
 It came and it looked damn fine.

 We picked up our chopsticks, dipped the bugger in some wasabi and soy sauce, and took the first bite.
 OH MY GOD!
 I never knew the best sushi was actually in my mouth!
 It felt like heaven!
 The tuna belly was the best ever tasting raw fish I’ve ever eaten in my entire freaking life.
 That heavenly feeling costed me ¥800 but it was well worth it.
 After savouring it, I looked at B as she was enjoying every bite of it.